tyu0912/w251_work/hw9/README.md

 <img src="images/data_line_count.JPG" width="45%" height="45%">

 8. What are the files that a TF checkpoint is comprised of?

+There are several files but the main ones seem to be data, index, and metadata files.
+There are also losses at different checkpoints, the model, etc. In more detail: the meta file describes the saved graph structure, the index file is an immutable table where each key is a name of a tensor and its value describes the metadata of a tensor, and lastly the datafile contains the tensor and values.

 9. How big is your resulting model checkpoint (mb)?

 10. Remember the definition of a "step".
 How long did an average step take?
 11. How does that correlate with the observed network utilization between nodes?